 Recognising that there is risk of cost exceedance, suitably robust contingencies have been to be applied to these costs for any budgeting or other financial purposes.
 The costs, contingencies and sundries should be ratified by a suitably qualified cost estimator and preferably market tested, should greater certainty be required.

-GHD has provided indicative surface water and sediment volumes based on the surface area of the dams.
+GHD has provided separate indicative surface water and sediment volumes for onsite and offsite sources based on the surface area of the dams.